seiyria/soa-autofarm/README.md

 * `--retry-fail-attempts` - how many attempts to "retry" finding a mission.
 If this gets stuck, you could be trying to farm a dead mission, and get stuck for a long time.
 Default: `3`.
 * `--rush-delay` - the delay before you attempt to rush.
 Recommended due to lag on the first rush.
 Default: `1000`ms.
 * `--rush-tries` - the number of tries for auto-rush.
 Default: `1`.
 * `--safety-radius` - how many extra pixels to check (radially) besides the one specified.
 Higher numbers will significantly slow down processing, so it is not recommended to go higher than 2 or 3.
+This can also lead to some minor mis-detections of different states, especially at higher numbers.
 Default: `0`.
 * `--skip-achievements` - skip opening achievements as they're gotten.
 Default: `false`.
 * `--skip-gifts` - skip opening the gift box.
 Default: `false`.
 * `--specific-event` - farm a specific event by its position in the list (1, 2, 3, 4 - scrolling down not yet possible).
 Default: `none`.